marclar/henshall/deployment/ansible/README.md

 ### Deploying with [Ansible](http://www.ansible.com/)

 Ansible can be installed on your local machine or a remote Ansible master node.

 Install Ansible by following [these instructions](http://docs.ansible.com/intro_installation.html).

-Edit `/etc/ansible/hosts` and add the hubot host and ip address like so:
+Edit (or create) `/etc/ansible/hosts` and add the hubot host and ip address like
+so:

     [hubot-hostname]
     129.21.11.111

 This ensures the master node knows about the hubot child node.

-Next, copy the `./deployment/ansible` directory from this repo to the master node.
+Next, if you are not using you local machine as the ansible master copy the `./deployment/ansible` directory from this repo to the master node.

     scp -r ./deployment/ansible/* ansible-master:~/